AusterweilLab/jarjar/docs/python-workflows.md

 you wanted to include the traceback within the message if there was an exception?

-You'll end up writing a lot more code just to handle jarjar notifications.
+You can end up writing a lot more code just to handle jarjar notifications.
 Luckily, we wrote that code for you.

 ## Jarjar decorator